CatherineP37/project_4/README.md

 ## Scope

-The following must be included in the app:
+The following must be included in the project:

 - Patient log in screen
 - Sign up form for new account